 Restructuring costs.
-Restructuring costs of \$1.9 million reflect severance costs related to restructuring of the operations related to the RSP acquisition.
-These headcount related costs were primarily in research and development.
+Restructuring costs of \$1.9 million in the six months ended December 31, 2015 reflect severance costs related to restructuring of the operations related to the RSP acquisition.
+These headcount-related costs were primarily in research and development.

-Interest and other income/(expense).
-Interest and other income/(expense) decreased as a result of interest expense on the \$250.0 million in debt borrowed in conjunction with our acquisition of RSP in October 2014.
+Interest and other expense, net.
+Interest and other expense, net increased as a result of interest expense on the \$250.0 million in debt borrowed in conjunction with our acquisition of RSP in October 2014.
 See note 10 to the condensed consolidated financial statements.